Record here (Local replay)

 1. Overview

-Autify's ability to create "scenarios" by recording is attractive, but to add a step, you must follow the "scenario" until the screen you want to add appears.
+One of Autify's strengths is the ability to create scenarios by recording actions.
+However, in order to add a step, you must execute the actions in the scenario until you reach the page where you want to add the new step.

-For example, to add a step between steps 1 and 2 of the following scenario, click the "+" between steps 1 and 2.
+For example, to add a step between steps 1 and 2 in the scenario below, click [+] between steps 1 and 2.

 Insert_steps_en.png